clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/6-configure-peering-for-expressroute-deployment.md

 - If you plan to use a shared key/MD5 hash, be sure to use the key on both sides of the tunnel.
 The limit is a maximum of 25 alphanumeric characters.
 Special characters are not supported.
 - This only applies to circuits created with service providers offering Layer 2 connectivity services.
 If you are using a service provider that offers managed Layer 3 services (typically an IPVPN, like MPLS), your connectivity provider configures and manages the routing for you.

-## Configure Private peering

-Azure compute services, namely virtual machines (IaaS) and cloud services (PaaS), that are deployed within a virtual network can be connected through the private peering domain.
-The private peering domain is a trusted extension of your core network into Microsoft Azure.
-You can set up bi-directional connectivity between your core network and Azure virtual networks (VNets).
-This peering lets you connect to virtual machines and cloud services directly on their private IP addresses.

-You can connect more than one virtual network to the private peering domain.
-You can visit the [Azure Subscription and Service Limits, Quotas, and Constraints](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) page for up-to-date information on limits.

-To watch a demonstration of configuring private peering, see [Azure ExpressRoute - How to set up Azure private peering for your ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-set-up-Azure-private-peering-for-your-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

-## Configure Microsoft peering

-Microsoft 365 was created to be accessed securely and reliably via the Internet.
-Because of this, it is recommended ExpressRoute for specific scenarios.

-Connectivity to Microsoft online services (Microsoft 365 and Azure PaaS services) occurs through Microsoft peering.
-You can enable bidirectional connectivity between your WAN and Microsoft cloud services through the Microsoft peering routing domain.
-You must connect to Microsoft cloud services only over public IP addresses that are owned by you or your connectivity provider and you must adhere to all the defined rules.

-To watch a demonstration of configuring Microsoft peering, see [Azure ExpressRoute - How to set up Microsoft peering for your ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-set-up-Microsoft-peering-for-your-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

 ## Choose between private peering only, Microsoft peering only, or both

 The following table compares the two peering.
 Public peering is deprecated for new peering.